In June 2005 I delivered my lecture “If you can read this I can prove God exists” and posted it on my website.

 So they just endlessly argue that DNA really isn’t a code…. or it’s only a code in our imaginations…. or that rocks and snowflakes and cosmic rays are codes.
 Or that it’s not permissible for rational people to draw these sorts of silly conclusions.

-I spent 2 years answering every single question and addressing every objection.
-I posted an exhaustive Q&A summary at http://cosmicfingerprints.com/iidb.htm.
+I spent five years answering every single question and addressing every objection.
+I posted an exhaustive Q&A summary at //cosmicfingerprints.com/iidb.htm.
 You can click to six different pages that carefully address all the major arguments.

 I noticed that one by one, the ‘smart ones’ dropped out.
 The moderator refuses to answer any of my questions, even though I’ve answered every single one of his.